 IN 1968, AIP’S NEW MOVIE was not about bikers, babes, and devils.
-While “Wild In The Streets” was another American International Pictures exploitational B-movie, it was also a clever combination of sociopolitical satire, black humor, and some genuinely good rock & roll.
+While “Wild In The Streets” was another American International Pictures exploitation B-movie, it was also a clever combination of black humor, sociopolitical satire, and some genuinely good rock & roll.
 The Avid Collector’s Guide to Wild In The Streets Part 1 addresses the records associated with that movie and its music.
 1

 This is the first of four parts that focus on the records revolving around that movie, with the primary focus is on the WILD IN THE STREETS original soundtrack album.
 A secondary focus is the contributions of Davie Allan and his Arrows to the whole affair.